 Organized by the Department of Film and the Department of Media and Performance Art.

-Modern Mondays is supported in part by The Contemporary Arts Council of The Museum of Modern Art.
+Modern Mondays is supported by The Modern Women’s Fund.

 Related Film Screenings